abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 picture it doesn’t matter how the electrical system is functioning.

 This is the same with whatever mood we are experiencing.
 Moods are an obstacle to our practice, because we’re so tempted to believe in them.
-A dark, despairing, frustrated mood, or a bright, blissful, joyful mood—it doesn’t matter which—consciousness can get stuck on the perception or belief either way.
+With a dark, despairing, frustrated mood, or a bright, blissful, joyful mood—it doesn’t matter which—consciousness can get stuck on the perception or belief either way.
 More to the point, moods can’t provide a reliable refuge—they come and go like the wind.

-We should contemplate our experiences and remind ourselves: when they’re good, that’s not a refuge; when they’re bad, that’s not something to get stuck on.
-What we find with this practice is that, since everything we experience, feel, and imagine is moving and transient, none of that can be a true refuge.
+We should contemplate our experiences and remind ourselves: when moods are good, that’s not a refuge; when moods are bad, that’s not something to get stuck on.
+Since everything we experience, feel, and imagine is moving and transient, this particular practice may help us understand that none of these things can be taken as a true refuge.
 The refuge lies elsewhere.
 So we go through this process of deconstructing our experiences, stepping back from these experiences, and that’s the way we move toward a reliable refuge.

 # Whose Is This?